Current Issues

-There is a known issue that causes the b24 Connector Bridge (res_speech_lumenvox.so) to segfault.
-This affects both versions 1.4 and 1.6 of Asterisk.
+There is a known issue that sometimes causes the Connector Bridge (res_speech_lumenvox.so) to segfault during load.

 The error will display as: